Experiencing economic stress? People from all over the world have to deal with the uncertainty and pressure of financial resources.

 Depression And Anxiety

-More specifically, it can cause anxiety and depression.
+More specifically, financial stressors can cause anxiety and depression.
 Money problems can leave you feeling down and hopeless.
 It can also cause difficulties in concentrating and making clear decisions.
 This is because most of us perceive money as our safety net.
 When we lack these financial resources, it may expose our vulnerabilities and worries.

 - Pounding chest or heartbeat